liborty/sets/README.md

 `mreverse, mnonrepeat, munion, mintersection, mdifference`.

 They overwrite the mutable set to which they are applied with the result.
-Thus they are not *functional* but in this context of handling potentially large vectors, they are in some cases simpler and more efficient.
+Thus they are not *functional* but in the context of handling large vectors, they are often simpler and more efficient.

 ## Release Notes (Latest First)